Search for new phenomena in events with an energetic jet and missing transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Systematic uncertainties

 Uncertainties affecting the signal acceptance in the generation of signal samples include: uncertainties in the modeling of the initial- and final-state radiation and the underlying event, determined using simulated samples with modified parton-shower parameters (by factors of two or one half); uncertainties due to PDFs and variations of the $\alpha_{\mathrm s}(m_Z)$ value employed, as computed from the envelope of CT10 or CT14, MMHT2014~\cite{Harland-Lang:2014zoa} and NNPDF30 error sets; and uncertainties due to the choice of renormalization and factorization scales, which are varied by factors of two or one half.
 In addition, theoretical uncertainties in the predicted cross sections, including PDF and renormalization- and factorization-scale uncertainties, are assessed and their effect is shown in terms of variations of the observed results.

 In the case of WIMP production models, the uncertainty related to the modeling of the initial- and final-state radiation translates into a $3\%$ to $6\%$ uncertainty in the signal acceptance.
 The choice of different PDF sets results in up to a $10\%$ and a 20$\%$ uncertainty in the case of axial-vector and pseudoscalar models, respectively.
 Varying the renormalization and factorization scales introduces $0.1\%$ to $21\%$ variations in the signal acceptance, depending on the model and the mediator and WIMP masses considered.
 Renormalization and factorization scale uncertainties introduce an uncertainty in the cross-section predictions of about $10\%$ in the case of the axial-vector mediator model and up to $50\%$ for the pseudoscalar mediator model.
 Finally, PDF uncertainties translate into cross-section uncertainties of about $5\%$ and $20\%$ for the axial-vector and pseudoscalar mediator models, respectively.
+The larger uncertainties computed in the case of the pseudoscalar mediator model are attributed to the presence of top-quark induced loops in the relevant Feynman diagrams, that are absent in the axial-vector mediator model.

-Similarly, for SUSY models, the uncertainties related to the modeling of initial- and final-state gluon radiation and the matching between matrix elements and parton showers in the simulation translate into a $7\%$ to $8\%$ uncertainty in the signal acceptance.
+Similarly, for SUSY models, the uncertainties related to the modeling of initial- and final-state gluon radiation and the matching between matrix elements and parton showers in the simulation translate into a $7\%$ to $8\%$ uncertainty in the signal acceptance for $\met > 200$~GeV.
 Variations of the renormalization and factorization scales introduce an uncertainty of about $3\%$ in the signal acceptance.
 Uncertainties in the predicted cross sections, including both renormalization/factorization scale and PDF uncertainties, increase with the squark masses and range between $7\%$ for a mass of 100~\GeV\ and about 11$\%$ for a mass of about 1~\TeV.

 In the case of dark-energy-inspired models, uncertainties related to renormalization/factorization scales, PDFs, and parton-shower modeling vary the signal acceptance by 0.1\% to 3.5\%, 1\% to 16\%, and 0.1\% to 5\%, respectively, with increasing $\met$.
 Renormalization/factorization scale and PDF uncertainties introduce variations in the cross-section predictions of about $30\%$ each.